PaddlePaddle/docs/doc/fluid/beginners_guide/install/MacOSen.md

 <br/><br/>
 ## ***How to uninstall***

-Please use the following command to uninstall PaddlePaddle (users who use PakerPaddle to install PaddlePaddle should use the following command in the container containing PaddlePaddle, please use the corresponding version of pip):
+Please use the following command to uninstall PaddlePaddle (Users who use Docker to install PaddlePaddle should use the following command in the container containing PaddlePaddle.
+Please use the corresponding version of pip):

 * ***CPU version of PaddlePaddle***: `pip uninstall paddlepaddle` or `pip3 uninstall paddlepaddle`